danko1122q/vel-shell/docs/LANGUAGE.md

 ### `substr string start [length]`

 Returns a substring starting at `start` for `length` bytes.
-If `length` is omitted, returns to the end.

 ### `strpos string needle [start]`

-Returns the byte offset of the first occurrence of `needle` in `string`, starting at optional `start`.
-Returns -1 if not found.
+Returns the byte offset of the first occurrence of `needle` in `string`, or -1 if not found.

 ### `charat string index`